Edsel Ford: Life and career

 Edsel Ford was born in November 1893 in Detroit.
 He was the only child of Clara and Henry Ford, and was named after Edsel Ruddiman, one of Henry Ford's closest childhood friends.

 He was groomed to take over the family automobile business, and grew up tinkering on cars with his father.
 He became secretary of Ford in 1915, and married Eleanor Lowthian Clay (1896–1976), the niece of department store owner J. L. Hudson, on November 1, 1916.
 Together, they had four children: Henry Ford II (1917–1987), Benson Ford (1919–1978), Josephine Clay Ford (1923–2005), and William Clay Ford (1925–2014).
 They made their home at 2171 Iroquois Street, in the Indian Village neighborhood of Detroit.

 Ford went to the Hotchkiss School, in Lakeville, Connecticut, and the Detroit University School.
 His family donated to both institutions.
 The school library at Hotchkiss is named the Edsel Ford Memorial Library.

 The younger Ford showed more interest than his father in flashier styling for automobiles.
 He indulged this proclivity in part with the purchase of the Lincoln Motor Company in 1922.
 His affinity for sports cars was demonstrated in his personal vehicles: Edsel bought the first MG motorcar imported to the US.
-In 1932, he had an aluminum, boat-tailed speedster automobile custom-designed by Ford's first designer, E. T. (Bob) Gregorie and featuring Ford's brand-new V8, the first low-cost, eight-cylinder engine.
+In 1932, he had an aluminum, boat-tailed speedster automobile custom-designed by Ford's first designer, E.T.
+"Bob" Gregorie and featuring Ford's brand-new V8, the first low-cost, eight-cylinder engine.
 This car was sold at an auction during the Amelia Island Concours d'Elegance in 2016.

 After becoming the president of Ford, he advocated for the introduction of a more modern automobile to replace the Model T, but was repeatedly overruled by his father.
 Dwindling market share finally made the introduction of a new model inevitable: the Model A.

 During the design of the Model A in 1927, Henry Ford assured mechanical quality and reliability, allowing his son to develop the body, with the help of designer József Galamb.
 Edsel also prevailed upon his father to allow the inclusion of four-wheel mechanical brakes and a sliding-gear transmission on this model.
-The resulting Model A was a commercial success, selling over four million during four years of production.
+The resulting Model A was a commercial success, selling almost five million during four years of production.

 As president, Edsel often disagreed with his father on major decisions and was occasionally humiliated in public by his father.
 The relationship between the father and son was close, but fraught with unhealthy aspects.
 Edsel managed to introduce many lasting changes.
 He founded and named the Mercury division.
 He was responsible for the Lincoln-Zephyr and Continental.
 He significantly strengthened Ford Motors' overseas production, and modernized the company's cars, such as by introducing hydraulic brakes.